Regularization (mathematics): Tikhonov-regularized least squares

+where the third statement is a first-order condition.

 By construction of the optimization problem, other values of $w$ give larger values for the loss function.
 This can be verified by examining the second derivative $\nabla_{ww}$.

 During training, this algorithm takes $O(d^3 + n d^2)$ time.
 The terms correspond to the matrix inversion and calculating $X^\mathsf{T} X$, respectively.
 Testing takes $O(nd)$ time.

 Early stopping

 Early stopping can be viewed as regularization in time.
 Intuitively, a training procedure such as gradient descent tends to learn more and more complex functions with increasing iterations.
 By regularizing for time, model complexity can be controlled, improving generalization.

 Early stopping is implemented using one data set for training, one statistically independent data set for validation and another for testing.
 The model is trained until performance on the validation set no longer improves and then applied to the test set.

 Theoretical motivation in least squares

 Consider the finite approximation of Neumann series for an invertible matrix A where $\left\| I - A \right\| < 1$:

 This can be used to approximate the analytical solution of unregularized least squares, if γ is introduced to ensure the norm is less than one.

 The exact solution to the unregularized least squares learning problem minimizes the empirical error, but may fail.
 By limiting T, the only free parameter in the algorithm above, the problem is regularized for time, which may improve its generalization.